Limbaugh

 over the radio?

-Where once we tuned in
+When we tuned in

-Daily, he divided our families
+Daily he divided our families

 with lies and hate,